THE BASICS OF COMPOSTING

 The effect of pH and the action of other bacteria and fungi on the destruction of disease-causing organisms is still largely unknown.
 Only minimal research has been done with disease-causing organisms of animals with regard to the ability of the composting process to destroy them.
 A recent review of chemical and microbial hazards to humans from urban waste composting facilities indicates that the assumption that all disease-causing organisms are killed by composting may be faulty.

-All living organism require carbon, nitrogen, oxygen, hydrogen, and many other elements to survive.
+Every living organism requires carbon, nitrogen, oxygen, hydrogen, and many other elements to survive.
 Any requirement that is not met will limit the growth, reproduction, and ultimate survival of the organism.
 Composting is focused on understanding and meeting the needs of the organisms that are actually doing the composting.
 While composting occurs naturally, the process requires proper conditions to occur rapidly, minimize odor generation, and prevent nuisance problems.
 Over 20 controllable factors affect composting.
 View our table that lists eight of those factors and acceptable ranges to aim for when composting.
 Of these factors, the four major factors to be controlled in the composting process are the material mix (nutrient balance), water content, porosity or aeration, and temperature.